-The Board and its Committees meet regularly to discuss matters relevant to the Group.
-Additional meetings may be scheduled to address specific matters.
 Any Director with a material personal interest in a matter being considered by the Board must not be present when the matter is being considered and may not vote on the matter, unless all other Directors present resolve otherwise.
-During the financial year, there were no instances where a Director declared a material personal interest which affected his or her ability to participate in any Board or Committee meeting.
+During the financial year, there were no instances where a non-executive director declared a material personal interest which affected his or her ability to participate in any Board or committee meeting.